Q: When does the Skyline College Promise Scholars Program Application open?

 • After you complete and submit your Promise Scholars Program application, you will receive an email to your SMCCD or personal email account which will outline all the necessary steps and actions you will need to take in order to finalize your acceptance into the program.
 This will include an assessment, meeting with a Promise Scholars Program counselor, and attending an orientation.

-• STEP 5: Complete all summer onboarding activities, including full-time registration, and the Promise Scholars Summer Institute.
+• This includes full-time registration and the Promise Scholars Summer Institute.

 Back to List of Topics